wp-plugins/jm-twitter-cards/readme.txt

 **BE CAREFUL WITH THIS!
 DO NOT USE IF YOU DO NOT KNOW WHAT YOU ARE DOING, YOU CAN BREAK YOUR CARDS WITH THIS !!!**

+= There are a lot of new filters =

+Meant to help developers only.
+You'll have to code to use them.

 == Changelog ==

+= 5.2.3 =
+* 19 May 2014
+* Fix issue when shortcode is at the top of posts thanks to <a href="https://github.com/jrthib">jrthib</a>
+* No more backward compatibility before WP 3.6, plugin won't break but gallery card won't work for these old old versions of WP
+* Rebuild preview because of the bug with overflow and replace it with a visual preview
+* Be careful this is just a hint, this shows how your card could look not the real result with validator
+* To do : add the js to metabox and improve multisite compatibility

 = 5.2.2 =
 * 11 May 2014